marksherriff/cs4720-f22-website/apps.md

 * Any special features about your app we should know about
 * Lessons learned from building this Android app (a paragraph at least)

+__Late Policy__

+Changes made to the GitHub repo after the due date and time will incur the following penalties:
+* -15 XP up to 1 day late
+* -30 XP up to 2 days late
+* -60 XP up to 3 days late
+* -120 XP up to 4 days late

 ### Tips
 {: .no_toc }